 - Complexes = time with the bar

 There is a difference between time spent at the gym, or time spent next to the bar, then time spent actually under/holding/with the bar.
 This is also not to be confused with total reps.
 Here, I mean exactly what I say – TIME, and without break.
-And there is no better way than doing this than introducing complexes to your programme.
+And there is no better way to do this than introducing complexes to your programme.
 What is a complex, I hear you ask.
-Quite simply it is this; a series of lifts performed back to back, one lift leading directly onto the other, with all reps of any lift being completed before moving onto the next, all without the bar leaving your hands.
-If that doesn’t sound bad enough, all these lifts will usually be a big, compound exercises.
+Quite simply it is this; a series of lifts performed back to back, one lift leading directly onto the other, with all reps of any lift being completed before moving on to the next, all without the bar leaving your hands.
+If that doesn’t sound bad enough, all these lifts will usually be big, compound exercises.
 Try this one for starters – Deadlift, Bent over Row, Clean, Front Squat, Push Press, Good Morning, Back Squat.
 All back to back without putting the bar down.
-Start out at about 5 reps for each exercise, and try not to cry mid way through…
+Start out at about 5 reps for each exercise, and try not to cry mid-way through…

 - Get Stronger!

 This may seem obvious, but believe me people overlook this aspect of bulking way too much.
 There is a huge difference between size and strength.
 But we are talking about adding mass here.
 Strength training will add mass and density to muscle.
 It will also allow you to do your higher rep work on heavier weights.
 The key to strength?
 Lift heavier weights, and try to do them for more reps.
 I don’t necessarily mean more reps in one set.
 You can do 1 or 2 reps per set if you want.
 You just want to do a lot of them, and make sure the bar is loaded.
 Simple!